markifornia/docker/README.md

 ## All things Docker & Sage

-This repo is a playground for experimenting and simply trying new things using Sage.
+This repo is a playground or a more fitting word would be "container" for experimenting and simply trying new things using Sage.

+Other frequently libaries will live here as well, such as Tailwind and friends.

 #### Help Resources